-Undergraduate students attending College of Charleston often enjoy on-campus life for their freshman year, a which can smooth the transition from high school to living as a young adult in an urban environment.
+Undergraduate students attending College of Charleston often enjoy on-campus life for their freshman year, which can smooth the transition from high school to living as a young adult in an urban environment.

 However many students opt to secure off-campus housing, and with many options across the boroughs of the peninsula, students can explore the rich experience of living in a historic coastal southern city.